abenezeradane/bodyguard/README.md

 2. Run `python engine/train.py` to train model using dataset
 3. Set up `.env` with PostgreSQL credentials.
 4. Run: `docker-compose up --build`
-5. Add extension to Chrome from the `/extension/` directory.
+5. Add extension to Browser from the `/extension/` directory.
 6. Start browsing Twitter—flagged tweets will appear with a warning banner.

 ## 🧰 API Reference